lawrenceagles/nodejs-in-action/chapter33-creational-design-patterns/README.md

 #### A mechanism to enforce encapsulation
 Thanks to closures, a *factory* can also be used as an encapsulation mechanism &mdash; access to the internal details of a component will be controlled, as component interaction will only happen through its public interface, isolating the external code from the changes in the implementation details of the component.

-> Encapsulation is one of the fundamental principles of object-oriented design, along with polymorphism and abstraction.
+> *Encapsulation* is one of the fundamental principles of object-oriented design, along with *polymorphism* and *abstraction*.

 Let's learn how to do that with a simple example: